amirandalibi/perception/README.md

 Please note that Google Cloud Vision API is a commercial service and while it's free for first 1000 units/month but you will be charged for any request after that.
 See their pricing [here](https://cloud.google.com/vision/pricing#prices).

-To bettter understanding their pricing table, here are the list of the features we use in this plugin:
+To better understand their pricing table, here is the list of the features we use in this plugin:

 * Label Detection
 * Landmark Detection